 Learning how to cook German food recipes always ranks very close to my heart.
 It is the foundation of my heritage.
 It is hard to find a good German restaurant serving authentic food.
 When I was told of a very good restaurant, I could not wait for a chance to go there.
 Hollerbacks Willow Tree Café was certainly worth the drive to experience the atmosphere and the delicious food.
 It is located at 205 East First Street in Sanford Florida.

 This establishment is owned and very capably operated by Theo, Linda and Christina Hollerback.
-The extensive menu of German food recipes offers something for everyone’s taste buds.
+They learned how to cook German food from their families recipes.
+The extensive menu of German food offers something for everyone’s taste buds.
 Konny and our waitress, Debby were very helpful in reviewing the menu with us.
 Included on the menu was my family’s favorite German food recipes like a sauerkraut recipe and potato pancakes.
 Also on the menu was the ever favorite Wiener Schnitzel recipe, which I could not wait to try.